 11. Other items to pack for an Antarctic cruise

 Needless to say, once you’re down south you won’t be able to stop at the shops to buy anything that you’ve forgotten.
 So here are some other bits and pieces worth bringing along:

 - If you’re into photography, bring your camera, spare batteries and SD cards

-- Reusable water bottle.
-Bottled water is so 1990s (and not in a good way); reduce single-use plastics by bringing a refillable canteen
+- Reusable water bottle – bottled water is so 1990s (and not in a good way); reduce single-use plastics by bringing a refillable canteen

-- Wet bags and waterproof cases for cameras and other devices.
-Handy when hopping into (and out of) Zodiac boats and kayaks for shore excursions
+- Wet bags and waterproof cases for cameras and other devices – handy when hopping into (and out of) Zodiac boats and kayaks for shore excursions

-- Heavy duty garbage bags.
-Useful for separating soggy clothing from the rest of your luggage
+- Heavy-duty garbage bags – useful for separating soggy clothing from the rest of your luggage

-- Zip lock bags.
-Good for stashing rubbish while out on shore excursions (because the karmic ramifications of littering in Antarctica are really harsh)
+- Zip lock bags – good for stashing rubbish while out on shore excursions (because the karmic ramifications of littering in Antarctica are really harsh)

-- Binoculars.
-If you’re interested in knowing if that’s a big rock or an elephant seal in the distance, bring your own binoculars
+- Binoculars – if you’re interested in knowing if that’s a big rock or an elephant seal in the distance, bring your own binoculars

-- Cash/credit.
-If you’re lucky enough to make a landing at Port Lockroy, the post office and gift shop is just about the only spot to shop in Antarctica, so don’t forget some money or a credit card to send a postcard or buy a stuffed penguin.
+- Cash/credit card – if you’re lucky enough to make a landing at Port Lockroy, the post office and gift shop is just about the only spot to shop in Antarctica, so don’t forget some money or a credit card to send a postcard or buy a stuffed penguin.
 All proceeds go towards the upkeep of the station

-And most importantly, pack some good, old fashioned reverence for Planet Earth as you’re about to experience one of the greatest journeys of all time.
+And most importantly, pack some good, old-fashioned reverence for Planet Earth as you’re about to experience one of the greatest journeys of all time.

 Ready for the journey of a lifetime?
 Explore Antarctica on an Intrepid adventure.